GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 A client MAY perform the join if it has the sequence number of the corresponding channel properties and the client's limits will not be exceeded, even if the client sequence numbers are not up-to-date.

-If the client does not join, it MUST send an MC_STATE frame with "Declined Join" and a reason.
+If the client does not join, it MUST send an MC_STATE frame with "DECLINED_JOIN" and a reason.

-If the client does join, it MUST send an MC_STATE frame with "Joined".
+If the client does join, it MUST send an MC_STATE frame with "JOINED".

 ## MC_LEAVE {#channel-leave-frame}